Nancy Drew: Secret of the Scarlet Hand

 Secret of the Scarlet Hand is the sixth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, including a Junior and Senior detective mode.
 Each mode offers a different difficulty level of puzzles and hints, but neither of these changes affect the actual plot of the game.
-The game is loosely based on a book of the same name The Secret of the Scarlet Hand (1995).
+The game is loosely based on a book of the same name, published in 1995.

 Plot

 Nancy Drew lands an internship at the Beech Hill Museum in Washington D.C., which is devoted to Mayan culture and will soon be exhibiting a newly discovered monolith to the public.
 However, shortly before the exhibition opens, one of the museum's most treasured pieces is stolen from the museum, and the thief leaves behind a mysterious red hand print.
 Nancy must find the stolen jade carving of Pacal and save Beech Hill from financial ruin.